cider-security-research/cicd-goat/Readme.md

     ```
 2. Run the development environment:
     ```sh
+    rm -rf tmp tmp-data/
     cp -R data/ tmp-data/
     docker-compose -f docker-compose-dev.yaml up -d
     ```
 3. Make the desired changes:
    * Jenkins is completely configured as code so desired changes should be made to the files in "jenkins-server" or "jenkins-agent" folders.
    * To make changes in Gitea and CTFd, use the admin credentials in [Spoilers.md](Spoilers.md#Admin Credentials)
-4. Shutdown the environment and rebuild it:
+4. Shutdown the environment, move changes in Gitea and CTFd to data/ and rebuild it:
     ```sh
     docker-compose -f docker-compose-dev.yaml down
+    ./commit.sh
     docker-compose -f docker-compose-dev.yaml up -d --build
     ```
 5. Run tests: `pytest`
-6. Move changes in Gitea and CTFd to data/: `./commit.sh`
 7. Commit and push!

 ## Contributing